alvisjiang/sanauth/README.md

 > An oauth2 server implementation with [sanic](https://github.com/channelcat/sanic).
 > The development sees <https://www.oauth.com/> as a guideline to ensure that all the API's stick to the protocol.

-## Some Thoughts
-> as I kept adding API's to the project, I started asking one ultimate question. what shall be the boundary of this project?
-So I want to list some ultimate goals here and make sure the project will end there.
 * features
     * application CRUD
         * including disabling and re-enabling an app